David-Gyavi/Travel-WeathetApp/README.md

 * All the Images I used I got them from Google and they where for free.

 ### Acknowledgements
-* My Mentor for continous helpful feedback.
+* My Code Institute Mentor [Simen Daehlin](https://github.com/Eventyret) for continous helpful feedback.